Sawyerkao/Tetris/README.md

 # Scoring
 You will get more point if clear more rows in a step.
 Also, total number of cleared rows in a game will increase point you get while clear rows.
 Force blocks down  1 tile will get 1 point.
 Fall to bottom immediately will get 2 point per tile.
 More difficult more point, of course.
 # Read More...
 If you find bugs, tell me please.
 I will try to handle it.
 If you can give me some suggestion, I would be appreciate.
-Hope you guys enjoy this.
+Hope you guys enjoy this :)